-It's widely recognized that MPT is the conduit for all the wonderful programs that come from PBS -- quality productions by the names of Victoria, Poldark, Downton Abbey, Sherlock or NOVA.
-Yet, MPT is a producer, too, of programs Marylanders watch in amazing numbers, such as State Circle or Maryland Farm & Harvest, or Outdoors Maryland or MotorWeek.
+It's widely recognized that MPT is the conduit for all the wonderful programs that come from PBS - quality productions including Victoria, Poldark, NOVA, Nature, and Frontline, to name a few.
+Yet, MPT is a producer, too, of many programs that Marylanders watch in impressive numbers.
+Series such as State Circle, Direct Connection, Maryland Farm & Harvest, Outdoors Maryland, Chesapeake Collectibles, and MotorWeek are just some of the myriad shows produced by MPT's talented men and women.
+In fact, a recent tabulation of MPT productions over the years found more than 800 unique productions - documentaries, series, specials, and even a popular variety show named after our beloved state crustacean - have been developed and disseminated by MPT over its first 50 years of operations.

 MPT peers in the broadcasting industry cast a vote for quality when they judge MPT worthy of regional Emmy® Awards.
-In FY17, MPT earned 12 nominations and captured seven awards for its television work, including a highly coveted award for overall "station excellence" and a separate Emmy for outstanding community service.
+In FY18, MPT earned 20 nominations and captured six awards for its television work, including a highly coveted award for outstanding community service.
 Emmy Awards are only one category of formal, industry recognition of achievement in bringing PBS and Maryland stories to the people of our state.

-The financial imperative
+The financial picture

-The State of Maryland annual appropriation provides 28 percent of our budget.
-We earn the other 72 percent by seeking members, sponsors, work-for-hire clients, and pursuing other fundraising opportunities.
+The State of Maryland annual appropriation provides 26 percent of our budget.
+We earn the other 74 percent by seeking members, sponsors, work-for-hire clients, and pursuing other fundraising opportunities.

-Therefore, State of Maryland support is essential to the success of Maryland Public Television, primarily helping to ensure that Maryland citizens enjoy universal access to educational programming and entertainment that stands apart from the fare on commercial television.
+Therefore, State of Maryland support is essential to the success of Maryland Public Television, primarily helping to ensure that Maryland citizens enjoy universal access to educational programming and informative entertainment that stands apart from the fare on commercial television.